Aline Charigot: Personality

 Charigot had a love of the arts – she played the piano and decorated her bedroom with paintings by Johan Jongkind.
 According to Ambroise Vollard, in 1907 she designed and managed the building of the Renoirs' new villa at Cagnes-sur-Mer.
 She took care of her children as they grew up and supervised their various nannies and maids, notable amongst whom was her cousin Gabrielle Renard.
 This became very important as Renoir's rheumatoid arthritis became severe as he aged.
 She was blonde and had become comfortably plump from quite a young age.
 Renoir's biographer, Barbara White, describes the appearance of the model in the 1881 Blonde Bather as "rotund" and the 1885 and 1886 portraits being of a curvaceous woman.

 Modelling

 Charigot modelled for Renoir's paintings, sculptures and drawings over a long period from 1880 to 1915.
 She only sat for three portraits by her husband but she appeared in many of his subject paintings.
-In the 1880s she was Renoir's main model for the period in which he changed his manner of figure painting towards an "Ingresque" style.
+In the 1880s she was Renoir's main model for the period in which he changed his manner of figure painting and broke away from Impressionism in a return to the old masters.
+This became known as his Ingresque style or period.